Additional activities at Tuli

 Community visit – an opportunity to visit the village of Motlabaneng.
 Our tour includes a visit to the school, a wine-tasting experience with a difference (at the lala-palm ‘distillery’) and a chance to see traditional basket-weaving, as well as the opportunity to see some of our community projects in action.
 Guests also have the option to visit the village of Lentswe-le-Moriti with its traditional culture house, where they can learn more about local customs, enjoy a traditional Setswana meal, see the 'kgotla' (court) and visit the local school.
 Community visits are normally in the afternoon and last approx. 2 hours.
 50% of the community visit charge is allocated to our community fund.

-After dinner drive – an optional extra if you are particularly keen to try and spot some nocturnal species.
+After dinner night drive – an optional extra if you are particularly keen to try and spot some nocturnal species.

 Visit to the confluence – a morning trip across the Eastern section of the reserve to the confluence of the Shashe and Limpopo rivers, the unique and scenic spot where two great African rivers and three countries (Botswana, South Africa and Zimbabwe) meet.
 A picnic lunch is included.